lux-group/lib-config/README.md

 # lib-config

 Lets you define your config as ordinary code files
-The name of the file, maps to the name of the APP_ENV
+The name of the file, maps to the name of the NODE_ENV

 ## Philosophy

 The philosophy (summarised [in confluence](https://aussiecommerce.atlassian.net/wiki/spaces/TEC/pages/605159786/2020-02-13+Hard+Coded+Config+vs+Environment+Variables)) is that ENV vars should be used only for secret config.

 For other non-secret settings that vary between environments *(eg. the API url, which might be `test-api.com` or `api.com`)*, it's easier to manage them in hard-coded config files.
-A single environment variable called `APP_ENV` determines what environment we're running in *(development, test, production, etc)* and the relevant config file is loaded based on that.
+A single environment variable called `NODE_ENV` determines what environment we're running in *(development, test, production, etc)* and the relevant config file is loaded based on that.

-#### APP_ENV values
+#### NODE_ENV values

-`APP_ENV` can be whatever you want.
+`NODE_ENV` can be whatever you want.
 At Luxury Escapes, we typically use:

 **development**<br />
 **spec** (for running automated tests - both in CI and locally<br />